 It’s usually wise to stay involved throughout the repair process when your car has been involved in an accident.

 “You don’t want to just leave it all to your insurance company,” Gutter says.
 “The insurer would like the repairs to be done in the least-expensive manner.
 You may not have a lot of options (in terms of where the car is taken and how damage is fixed).
 But the key thing is to make sure you have the right to have original manufacturer parts put in.”

-And what if the other driver’s insurance company contacts you?
-Your own insurance company can help.
-“While you are not required to cooperate with the other party’s insurance company ? your claims representative will discuss the best way to handle your claim, which may include cooperating with the other party’s carrier,” says Burklin.
+If the other driver’s insurance company contacts you, refer them to your insurance company.
+“While you are not required to cooperate with the other party’s insurance company, your claims representative will discuss the best way to handle your claim, which may include cooperating with the other party’s carrier,” says Burklin.